kaio-matos/42_philosophers/README.md

 The action `sleep` just makes the philosopher sleep (do nothing).

-The action `think` is the majority of time just the time that the philosopher waits for take your own fork before eaching (because he has to wait the other philosophers finish eating).
+The action `think` is the majority of time just the time that the philosopher waits for take your own fork before eating (because he has to wait the other philosophers finish eating).

 ## Execution